koma5/succotash/README.md

 #succotash
-will be a fancy and static portfolio website with all my projects, if it's given birth to.
-The site will be generated from rdf data.
+is a fancy, static, multi language, linked portfolio site generated from rdf data with all my projects.